orionilloc/orionilloc.github.io/_posts/2025-10-01-AWSKeycloakPartOne.md

 ## Why build this?

 After completing my AWS Solutions Architect - Associate (SAA) certification, I needed to transition from theoretical knowledge to demonstrable, practical experience.
-My professional interests- systems administration, security engineering, and cloud architecture- mandated a project that involved more than just deploying a basic and boring stack, like the ones often seen in the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
+My professional interests- systems administration, security engineering, and cloud architecture- mandated a project that involved more than just deploying a boilerpalte stack, like the ones often seen in the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).

 ## The IdP Trade-off